 Death and the Maidens

-ated on these shores with (if anything) the Godzilla franchise.
+House was directed by Nobuhiko Obayashi for Toho Co., a studio most associated on these shores with the Godzilla franchise.
 Chiho Katsura wrote the screenplay based on a springboard from Obayashi that incorporated ideas from Obayashi’s daughter Chigumi.
 It looks roughly like a mashup of The Monkees, Scooby-Doo, and H.R.
 Pufnstuf made for Hammer Films, by the love child of Federico Fellini and Ed Wood, starring young Japanese women.

 Despite my interest in Japanese language and history, I’ve never been possessed of a particular bent for manga, anime, or kaiju eiga like so many of my friends, although I certainly appreciate them as part of an omnivorous pop-cultural diet.
 No amount of that stuff will prepare you for House anyway.